Tips and Tricks for Remote Access Scripting and Automation Tools

 This is just a start.
 Before diving too deep into writing PowerShell scripts, do some research so that you are able to get the most out of it.

 PowerShell can be used in two different ways: Via written scripts, or via a command-line interface.
 When issuing commands directly from the command line, here are a few tools to use to make things simpler:

 - Get-Service - Displays all of the services running on the desired machine and their status.

 - Get-EventLog - Displays the event log for the target machine.
 Helpful for researching or troubleshooting any issues that arise.

 - Get-History - Displays all of the commands run during the current session.
 It also shows the status and runtime of each command.

 - Copy-Item - Used for making copies of items.
 This command can be used for copying files and folders.

 - Get-Content - Used for reading the content within files.
 Very useful if you need to find out what's in a specific document.

-This is just a few of the many commands that can be used.
+These are just a few of the many commands that can be used.
 It’s a good idea to have a good understanding of how most of the PowerShell commands work before utilizing it as a tool.